CruxConnect/crux-docs/_product_supplier/catalog_add_item.md

 distinguishing_attributes
 : (object) The Distinguishing Attributes are attributes which based on a category or product line may be necessary to include.
 It may also be empty, as per the Suppliers' discretion.

-item
-: (object) The Item object contains the item_uuid; the item_uuid is the parent identifer for the sku_uuid.

 minimum_advertised_price
 : (number) The Minimum Advertised Price (MAP) is a price floor for advertisement on the SKU.
 You may not legally list the SKU for sale at a lower price.